 It is common to have books and anime with giant titles like "There's no way my sister could be that cute" or "We Still Don't Know the Name of the Flower We Saw That Day" and this is just the beginning.

 Most light novels released today follow this trend of long and funny names.
 We even did an article talking about the gigantic names from Light Novel and Anime.

 Another interesting fact is that generally Light Novels, despite having few illustrations, are also done in black and white.
 Only the cover and illustrations at the beginning of the book are colored and printed on strong paper.

 Some examples of Light Novels that were successful in Japan are: Sword Art Online, Toradora, Zero no Tsukaima, Accel World, Monogatari Series and many others.
 A large part of the anime you know are adaptations of a Light Novel and not a manga.

 Light Novel in the West

-Between 2000 and 2010, Light Novel was not so well known in the West.
-Its success came in 2013 when the Yen Press created a commercial strategy to take Light Novels to the West in English.
+Between 2000 and 2010 the Light Novels were not as well known in the West.
+Its success came in 2013 when the Yen Press created a commercial strategy to take the Light Novel West in English.

-In Brazil, the Light Novel took a longer time to reach the Brazilians.
-One of the first Light Novel published in Brazil was No game No life, written by a Brazilian and popularized for his anime.
+In Brazil, the Light Novels took a longer time to get into the hands of Brazilians.
+One of the first Light Novels published in Brazil was No game No life, written by a Brazilian and popularized by his anime.

-In fact, the first Light Novel translated into Portuguese were yaoi stories.
-Editora NewPOP brought in 2010 the books Gravitation and Tarot Café becoming popular for bringing alternative works.
+In fact, the first Light Novels translated into Portuguese were yaoi stories.
+Editora NewPOP brought in 2010 the books gravitation and Tarot Café becoming popular for bringing alternative works.

-To finish the article, I will leave some of these Light Novel in Portuguese for you to buy on our partner Amazon.
-If you liked the article, share and leave your comments.
+To end the article, I will leave some of these Light Novels in Portuguese for you to buy on our Amazon partner.
+If you liked the article, share it and leave your comments.